laureenmenz/notes/README.md

 # 2023-12-18
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your application to identify bottlenecks.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+Instead, focus on writing clear, maintainable code first, and optimize only when necessary.